 When I was darkness, I would invest time in finding out what pleased me.
 I was the center of my world.
 And I sought out those people, places, and activities that would bring me pleasure.

-But now that I am no longer darkness, but am light, the focus should change.
-Rather than living for self, I should be living my life for the pleasure of another.
+But now that I am no longer darkness, but light, the focus should change.
+Rather than living for myself, I should be living my life for the pleasure of another.
 For the pleasure of the one who died for me and redeemed me from the darkness.

 Find Out What Pleases the Lord